mrdvt92/perl-Excel-Writer-XLSX-CDF/README.md

 ## chart\_x\_min

-Set and returns the X axis label of the Excel chart
+Set and returns the X axis min value of the Excel chart

 Default: undef = calculate (currently using auto)